joakimsk/pyolex/README.md

 ### pyxtf

-A python library for writing [Olex](https://olex.no/) plotlayer ("Ruter") files.
+A python library for writing [Olex](https://olex.no/) plotlayer ("Ruter") files including utility functions for converting decimal degrees to decimal minutes.
 Reading is planned implemented in the future.

 [![License][license-image]][license-url]